Living well with depression

 1. Put your self-care first

-Get back into your daily routine by doing little things such as getting out of bed, opening the curtains to let the light in, showering, making your bed and having breakfast.
-Choose one thing to commit to and when you’ve got that habit back, choose the next thing to get back into.
+Get into a daily routine by doing small things, eg, getting out of bed, opening the curtains to let the light in, showering, making your bed and having breakfast.
+Choose 1 thing at a time to do every day and when you’ve got that habit back, choose the next thing.
 Find out more about caring for yourself when you feel low.
+Building a routine gives you a foundation to structure your day and creates achievable goals.

 2. Look after your body to help your mind